pulumi/pulumi-aws/README.md

 - `aws:secretKey` - (Optional) This is the AWS secret key.
 It can also be sourced from the `AWS_SECRET_ACCESS_KEY` environment variable, or via a shared credentials file if `aws:profile` is specified.
 - `aws:profile` - (Optional) This is the AWS profile name as set in the shared credentials file.
-- `aws:sharedCredentialsFile` - (Optional) This is the path to the shared credentials file.
-If this is not set and `aws:profile` is specified, `~/.aws/credentials` will be used.
+- `aws:sharedCredentialsFiles` - (Optional) List of paths to the shared credentials file.
+If not set and a profile is used, the default value is [~/.aws/credentials].
+A single value can also be set with the `AWS_SHARED_CREDENTIALS_FILE` environment variable.
 - `aws:token` - (Optional) Session token for validating temporary credentials.
 Typically provided after successful identity federation or Multi-Factor Authentication (MFA) login.
 With MFA login, this is the session token provided afterward, not the 6 digit MFA code used to get temporary credentials.
 It can also be sourced from the